 Tip: The park really isn’t that big.
 We did not do everything by any means, when we were there for the holiday season, and yes parts of the park were closed for the off season, but you can see how small and tight it seemed.
 That probably means it’s the perfect size to attend with tiny tots along for the ride!
 I’ll be sure to come back and update this post once we hit up the waterpark an upcoming summer!

 - Grounds for Sculpture in Hamilton, NJ -Not that I expect a toddler to be really into art, but this sculpture garden is so pretty and full of a ton of photo ops.
 In fact, if you’re there on nice weather you’ll probably find couples doing engagement shoots or family photo sessions!
 Walk around with the kids and interact with the sculptures for some fun photos.
+BTW this is still a favorite spot 5 years later and was on our summer bucket list in 2022!

 Do you have any other places to recommend?